richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 The jupyter lab notebook examples located in the jupyter folder can be used to generate BAM Files.

 There are multiple methods to visualise BAM Files.
-One example is to upload the various BAM files or links to the BAM files to genome browser website
+One example is to upload the various BAM files or links to the BAM files to ucsc genome website https://genome-euro.ucsc.edu/cgi-bin/hgGateway

+You could upload the raw BAM files to the website one by one, however they are extremely large, typically ~3GB each, so that method might take a while.

+A better approach is to make your Raspberry Pi accessable to the public domain.
+However there are a few steps to complete to do this, you need to configure your router for port forwarding to your Raspberry Pi, purchase a domain name from a provider like Cloudflare or other and link it to your Raspberry Pi (approx $10 per year), create a new folder on your Raspberry Pi which is located outside of the jupyter folder directory, move all BAM files to the new folder.
+Then follow the instructions in the jupyter lab notebook file: 5_visualize_bam_file_alignment_at_the_leptin_gene_locus.ipynb